On the non-triviality of the $p$-adic Abel-Jacobi image of generalised Heegner cycles modulo $p$, I: modular curves: Abstract

 \section{Abstract}

 Generalised Heegner cycles are associated with a pair of an elliptic newform and a Hecke character over an imaginary quadratic extension $K/\Q$.
-Let $p$ be an odd prime split in $K/\Q$ and $l\neq p$ an odd unramified prime.
-We prove the non-triviality of the $p$-adic Abel-Jacobi image of generalised Heegner cycles modulo $p$ over the $\Z_l$-anticylotomic extension of $K$.
-The result is an evidence for the refined Bloch-Beilinson and the Bloch-Kato conjecture.
-In the case of weight two, it provides a refinement of the results of Cornut and Vatsal on Mazur's conjectures regarding the non-triviality of Heegner points over the $\Z_l$-anticylotomic extension of $K$.\\
+Let $p$ be an odd prime split in $K/\Q$ and $\ell\neq p$ an odd unramified prime.
+We prove the non-triviality of the $p$-adic Abel--Jacobi image of generalised Heegner cycles modulo $p$ over the $\Z_\ell$-anticylotomic extension of $K$.
+The result is an evidence for the refined Bloch--Beilinson and the Bloch--Kato conjecture.
+In the case of weight two and $\ell$ an ordinary prime, it provides a non-trivial refinement of the results of Cornut and Vatsal on Mazur's conjecture regarding the non-triviality of Heegner points over the $\Z_\ell$-anticylotomic extension of $K$.
+In the case of weight two and $\ell$ a supersingular prime, it settles Mazur's conjecture earlier known just for $\ell$ ordinary.\\